robertbraeutigam/scan/README.md

 command can be invoked.
 The Controller must honor this rate and never invoke the command more frequently than given.

+Controlled devices must always send a response to the first invocation for each command.
+They are however not required to repeat the response in the same logical connection again.

+The Controller must wait with the second invocation of a command until the rate for a given command is known.
+In other words, the Controller should assume an infinite send interval until a more appropriate rate is known.

 #### IGNORE (255)

 Devices must answer an unknown request code with this response.